jaspervdj/jaspervdj/posts/2016-07-06-monitor-calibration-linux.markdown

 single monitor when using the software directly (it is almost like they really want you to get the expensive model!).
-The problem, however, is easily solved by calibrating one monitor, copying the ICC profile (usually in `/Windows/System32/spool/drivers/color/`) someplace and then calibrating other monitors.
+The problem, however, is easily solved by calibrating one monitor, copying the ICC profile (usually in `/Windows/System32/spool/drivers/color/`) somewhere and then calibrating other monitors.
 Now, what remains is loading these profiles in Linux.

 # Linux scripting